Order management plays a major role in a business’s ability to meet customer demand and increase sales.

 Second, it has a direct impact on customer retention and customer satisfaction.
 Shipping errors like delivering the wrong products, shipping to the wrong location, or delays can greatly affect your relationship with your customers.
 Streamlining the process avoids these issues and leaves you with a happier eCommerce shipping team.

 Third, it has a direct impact on your business's bottom line.
 Improperly managed orders result in wasted resources.
-You can choose to use a 3PL fulfillment company or invest in an order management system to limit this waste.
+You can choose to use 3PL companies or invest in an order management system to limit this waste.

 How Does Order Processing Work?